GeodynamicWorldBuilder/WorldBuilder/doc/JOSS/1.0/paper.md

 ---
-title: 'The Geodynamic World Builder: A Planetary structure creator for the geosciences'
+title: 'The Geodynamic World Builder: A planetary structure creator for the geosciences'
 tags:
   - C++
   - CPP